-- Combine eggs, sugars, and vanilla in a large mixer bowl fitted with a whisk attachment and whisk together on medium speed for 5 minutes.
+- Combine eggs, sugars, and vanilla in a large mixer bowl fitted with a whisk attachment and whisk together on medium speed for 5 minutes, until pale and doubled in volume.
 Reduce speed to low and beat in melted chocolate for 1 minute.
 Add flour mixture and mix on low speed for 20 seconds, just until combined.
 Fold in chocolate chips (dough will resemble a gooey brownie batter).

 Recipe adapted from Martha Stewart

 The equipment section above contains affiliate links to products I use and love!